A platform to connect entrepreneurs with accounting specialists.

 B. Tax consequences for the Seller

 Capital gains tax is an important tax consideration.
 Only 50% of the capital gain is taxable, but proper tax planning can further reduce this impact.
 For sellers nearing retirement, an optimized fund withdrawal strategy, in addition to maximizing contributions to registered plans such as RRSPs, can provide a stable retirement income while minimizing the tax bill.
+Good coordination with T2 reporting, T2 best practices and the compilation mission is recommended.

 IV.
 Pre-sale tax planning